 As a child, I saw a Swedish student guest of ours eat an apple right down to the stalk.
 Core, pips, the lot.
 I was gobsmacked.
 For her, it was normal.
 She didn’t grow an apple tree inside her, or at least, I didn’t hear about it.

 I used to throw away raw Bramley apple skins.
 I even chucked baked apple skins as I find the leathery texture repellent.
 One day I massaged a tablespoon of maple syrup and one of olive oil into the peel from the bagful of cooking apples I’d just prepared.
-I added a pinch of sea salt, spread them out on a silicone sheet and baked until crisp and golden.
+I added a pinch of sea salt and a teaspoon of mixed spice, spread them out on a silicone sheet and baked until crisp and golden.
 Result: apple crisps, no waste and a kitchen smelling like apple pie.
 Kids would love making and eating this snack.

 I haven’t yet tried savoury veg crisps with the skins of potato, carrot, parsnip and beetroot but watch this space.